carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 teaching: 10
 exercises: 5
 questions:
-- "What is the decision rule?"
+- How does the decision trees classifier make the prediction?
 objectives:
-- "Compare and contrast the strengths and weaknesses of machine learning classifiers commonly used in biology - logistic regression, decision trees, random forests, and neural networks.
-Assess model selection and recognize that these methods don't necessarily work right out of the box."
+- Develop knowledge on how a classifier makes the prediction.
+- Understand the cons of a classifier.
+- Come up with the decision rule.
-- "Discuss applying, updating, and evaluating a trained model on new data."
+- Discuss applying, updating, and evaluating a trained model on new data.
+keypoints:
+- Decision trees are easy to visualize and intuitive to understand.
+- Decision trees are prone to overfitting.
+- In biology, imbalanced datasets are common.
 ---
-_Comment: Is the objective to learn about pros/cons of the decision tree model as opposed to all of these models?_
-_Comment: I'm not sure about the decision rule as a central question_

 ### What is the decision tree classifier?